 We begin with a brief review of the standard framework for information inequalities.
-For a tuple of random variables $(X_i\st i=0,\dots,n-1)$ its \emph{entropy profile} is the function on the power set of the set $\set{0,\dots,n-1}$ indexing the tuple.
-The value of this function on $J\in 2^{[n]}$ is the entropy of the joint distribution $(X_{i}\st i\in J)$.
+For a tuple of random variables $(X_i\st i=0,\dots,n-1)$ its \emph{entropy profile} is the function on the power set of the set $\set{0,\dots,n-1}$ indexing the tuple whose value on a set $J\in 2^{[n]}$ is the entropy of the joint distribution $(X_{i}\st i\in J)$.
 Since the entropy of the empty collection is always zero, we drop the corresponding value from consideration.
 Thus, every entropy profile is effectively a point in $\Rbb^{2^{n}-1}$.
 In particular, for a four-tuple of random variables, its entropy profile is a 15-dimensional vector.

 A point in $\Rbb^{2^{n}-1}$ is called \emph{entropic} if it is the entropy profile of the probability distribution of some tuple $(X_i\st i=0,\dots,n-1)$.
 The set of all entropy profiles for all $n$-tuples of random variable is usually denoted $\Gamma_{n}^\star$.
-The points in the closure of the set of entropy profiles are called \emph{almost entropic points}.
+The points in the closure of the set of entropy profiles are called \emph{almost-entropic points}.
 This set is denoted by $\bar \Gamma_{n}^\star$.
 It has been shown in~\cite{zhang1997non} that this set is in fact a convex cone.
 The geometry of this cone is quite non-trivial.
-It is known, for example, that for all $n\ge 4$ the set $\bar \Gamma_n^\star$ is not polyhedral,~\cite{matus2007infinitely}).
 An exact description of this cone for $n\ge 4$ is still unknown.
-However, there are some known lower and upper bounds for this set.
+However, there are some known inner and outer bounds for this set.
 In what follows we briefly discuss the basic facts about $\bar \Gamma_{4}^\star$.

 An entropy profile of a four-tuple of jointly distributed random variables can be thought of as a function assigning a real number to every non-empty subset of $\{0,1,2,3\}$.
 It is known that every such function $\phi$ necessarily satisfies the inequalities expressing the properties of \emph{non-negativity}, \emph{monotonicity}, and \emph{submodularity}: